trialsnet-tuiasi-public/grafana-plugin-actions/e2e-version/README.md

 ### Output

-The output of the action is a json array of Grafana minor versions.
-These can be used to specify a version matrix in a subsequent workflow job.
-See examples below.
+The result of this action is a JSON array that lists the latest patch version for each Grafana minor version.
+These values can be employed to define a version matrix in a subsequent workflow job.

 ## Workflow example